geerlingguy/ansible-role-logstash-forwarder/README.md

     logstash_ssl_dir: /etc/pki/logstash
     logstash_forwarder_ssl_certificate_file: logstash-forwarder-example.crt

 The location and filename of the SSL certificate logstash-forwarder will use to authenticate to the logstash server.
+For the `logstash_forwarder_ssl_certificate_file`, you can provide a path relative to the role directory, or an absolute path to the file.

     logstash_forwarder_files:
       - paths: